 Director Mary Ann Thode, JD, MPH, RN, is a healthcare executive with decades of experience leading top healthcare systems.
 Ms. Thode is the former president and CEO of the Northern California Region of Kaiser Foundation Health Plan and Hospitals.
 Prior to her 10 years with Kaiser, Ms. Thode served as a senior vice president of Operations for the Catholic Healthcare West System (CHW).
 She was previously the president and CEO of St. Mary's Medical Center, San Francisco, a division of CHW.
 Prior to joining The Doctors Company Board of Governors, Ms. Thode served on the Board of Directors of the California Hospital Association, the Bay Area Council, the American Cancer Society, the California State Chamber of Commerce, Mercy Housing Corporation, and Larkin Street Youth Services.
 She was also a member of the advisory board for the joint MPH/MBA program at the University of California, Berkeley.
 She serves as a member of the Audit, Compensation & Benefits, Investment, and Patient Safety Committees at The Doctors Company.

 Executive Director Elizabeth Healy is also assistant vice president of Government and Community Relations at The Doctors Company.
-In more than 20 years in government relations, she has been involved in political campaigns and fundraising, grassroots organizing, state government, and legislative advocacy in the United States and United Kingdom.
-Elizabeth directs staff, lobbyists, and political action committees nationwide and in Washington, DC.
-She is also responsible for corporate charitable giving and community relations.
+In more than 25 years in government relations, she has been involved in political campaigns and fundraising, grassroots organizing, state government, and legislative advocacy in the United States and the United Kingdom.
+Ms. Healy directs staff, lobbyists, and political action committees nationwide and in Washington, DC.
+She is also responsible for corporate charitable giving and community relations at The Doctors Company.
 She is currently on the Board of Directors for Californians Allied for Patient Protection, Coloradans Protecting Patient Access, the Civil Justice Association of California, and the Health Coalition on Liability and Access, among others.
-Ms. Healy also serves on the Board of Directors for Community Health Initiative, Napa County, and on the Advisory Board for Mentis, Napa's Center for Mental Health.
+Ms. Healy also serves on the Board of Directors for the Community Health Initiative and on the Advisory Board for Mentis, Napa’s Center for Mental Health.